 Are you interested in composting at home but don’t know how to store your food scraps until you’re ready to take them out to your compost bin?
-Here are several ideas to consider when thinking about how to store food scraps for composting at home.
+Here are several ways to store food scraps for composting at home.

 No matter how you compost (and there are many ways to compost at home), you’ll likely have a period of time between when you create the food scraps and when you take them to a compost collection spot.
 There are many ways to store these food scraps before they are ready for a trip to your bin.